Reproducing kernel Hilbert space compactification of unitary evolution groups: Examples and discussion

+\blue{Increasing $L$ at fixed $N$ is also expected to adversely affect the naive approximation, in this case not only due to the basis function errors just mentioned, but also because the spectrum of $V$ is a dense subset of the imaginary line.
+That is, even with ``perfect'' basis functions, increasing $L$ without regularization will result in the creation of near-degenerate eigenfrequencies around any reference eigenfrequency in the spectrum of the approximate generator, leading to high sensitivity to perturbations.
+Figures~\ref{figZetaTauTorus}(c) and~\ref{figZetaTauTorus}(g) demonstrate that increasing $L$ from 500 to 1000 in the $N=6400 $ experiments results in considerable degradation of the eigenfunctions obtained from the naive approximation, whereas the eigenfunctions of the RKHS-regularized generator behave stably under this parameter change.
+In the case of the larger, $N= \text{64,000}$ dataset, a similar behavior is observed in Figures~\ref{figZetaTauTorus}(d) and~\ref{figZetaTauTorus}(g) by increasing $L$ to 10,000.}

-Next, in Figure~\ref{fig:T2DPred}, we show forecasting results for the components $F_1$ and $F_3$ of the torus embedding into $\real^3$, as well as the observable $e^{F_1+F_3}$, which has a non-polynomial dependence on the components of the observation map (and in this case, the Koopman eigenfunctions).
+Turning now to forecasting, in Figure~\ref{fig:T2DPred} we show prediction results for the components $F_1$ and $F_3$ of the torus embedding into $\real^3$, as well as the observable $e^{F_1+F_3}$, which has a non-polynomial dependence on the components of the observation map (and in this case, the Koopman eigenfunctions).
 In all three cases, we use $ \tau = 10^{-5}$ and $L=500$, and examine lead times $t$ in the interval $ [ 0, 3000 \, \Delta t ] \approx [ 0, 39 ] $, which is approximately 26 times longer than the ``fast'' characteristic timescale $ 2 \pi/ \alpha_2 \approx 1.15$ of the system.
 Over that interval, the normalized forecast errors $\varepsilon(t)$ exhibit a linear error growth, remaining below 0.1 in the case of $F_1$, $F_3$, and below 0.2 in the case of $e^{F_1+F_3}$.
 The somewhat lower forecast skill for $e^{F_1+F_3}$ is consistent with the fact that infinitely many Koopman eigenfrequencies are required to fully capture the dynamical evolution of this observable.
-As mentioned in Section~\ref{sec:intro}, an advantageous aspect of the RKHS framework presented here over previous forecasting techniques operating on $L^2$ spaces \cite{BerryEtAl15,Giannakis17} is that it produces pointwise-evaluatable predictors, as opposed to expectation values with respect to probability measures with $L^2$ densities (which must be supplied by the user as initial conditions).
-As illustrated in Figure~\ref{fig:T2DPred}, these predictors accurately reproduce the dynamical evolution of all three observables examined here.
+As mentioned in Section~\ref{sec:intro}, an advantageous aspect of the RKHS framework presented here over previous forecasting techniques operating on $L^2$ spaces \cite{BerryEtAl15,Giannakis17} is that it produces pointwise-evaluatable prediction functions, as opposed to expectation values with respect to probability measures with $L^2$ densities (which must be supplied by the user as initial conditions).
+As illustrated in Figure~\ref{fig:T2DPred}, the forecasts accurately reproduce the dynamical evolution of all three observables examined here.

 \paragraph{Lorenz 63 system} For our standard choice of parameters, the L63 system is known to have a compact attractor $ X \subset\mathcal{M} $ in the state space $ \mathcal{M} = \real^3$ \cite{Tucker99} with fractal dimension $\approx 2.06$ \cite{LorentzFract}, supporting a physical invariant measure $ \mu$, which has a single positive Lyapunov exponent $ \Lambda \approx 0.91$ \cite{Sprott03}.
 Due to dissipative dynamics, the attractor is contained within absorbing balls \cite{LawEtAl14}, playing here the role of the forward-invariant compact manifold $M \supset X$.
 The system is also rigorously known to be mixing \cite{LuzzattoEtAl05}, which implies that its associated Koopman unitary group on $L^2(\mu)$ has no nonzero eigenfrequencies.
 Thus, the $H_p$ subspace for this system is the one-dimensional space consisting of constant functions, while $H_c $ contains all non-constant $ f \in L^2(\mu)$ with $ \int_M f \, d\mu = 0 $.